ILikeLayla/Layla-log/README.md

 }
 ```

-And if, the logger will be disabled and then enabled after some codes, then `disable_log` and `enable_log` method can be used.
+If the logger is disabled and then enabled after some codes, then the `disable_log` and `enable_log` methods can be used.

 ```rust
 use layla_log::*;